daanbreur/blog/about.md

 title: About
 ---

 Hello.
 Thanks for visiting my blog.
+My name is Daan.
 I like cybersecurity and software development.
 On this blog you will find lots of writeups on Capture the Flags, Pentesting, HackTheBox and more.
 I will also post devlogs for personal projects.

-If you would like to be updated you can use the [atom.xml]({{ site.url }}/atom.xml) file, or [follow me on twitter](https://twitter.com/portaalg).
+To keep updated for new writeups or blogposts you can [Find the atom.xml here]({{ site.url }}/atom.xml) or [Follow me on Twitter](https://twitter.com/portaalg) or even on [Twitch](https://twitch.tv/portaalgaming).